ShareGate Management provides easy-to-use features that can help you govern, secure, and oversee the teams and groups in your Microsoft environment.

 This guide is arranged in steps to help you plan and implement your governance policies with confidence.

-We'll go over the different parts of the Teams management module, provide you with general information about things to look for, and offer useful links to more detailed information.
+We'll go over the different parts of ShareGate Management, provide you with general information about things to look for, and offer useful links to more detailed information.

 The sections of this guide are:

-- Navigate the Teams management module - A brief overview of what you can accomplish in each section of the module.
+- Navigate ShareGate Management - A brief overview of what you can accomplish in each section of the module.

 - Unpack and plan policies - Here we summarize the policies that ShareGate has for management and governance.

-- Test the Teams management module - Experiment with ShareGate's features to gain first-hand experience before you turn on automation or begin collaborating with owners.
+- Test ShareGate Management - Experiment with ShareGate's features to gain first-hand experience before you turn on automation or begin collaborating with owners.

-- Order of operations - This short framework is the flow that we suggest when you start implementing the Teams management module features for your organization.
+- Order of operations - This short framework is the flow that we suggest when you start implementing the ShareGate Management features for your organization.

 - Next steps - If you're ready for more, we have some advanced features to share.